Information

 Professor of Ethnic Studies.

-Dr. Theresa Rojas teaches literature, creative writing, composition, Ethnic Studies, and comparative media, with a specialty in post-1945 Comics Studies, visual culture, and critical theory.
-Graphic Medicine International Collective and is the Director of the Latinx Comic Arts Festival.
+Dr. Theresa Rojas teaches Ethnic Studies, literature, creative writing, and comparative media, with a specialty in post-1945 Comics Studies, visual culture, multi-ethnic literature, and critical theory.
+She is on the Board of the Graphic Medicine International Collective and is the Director of the Latinx Comic Arts Festival.
 LCAF, which takes place in the spring on the campus of Modesto Junior College, is the California Central Valley's international celebration of Latinx comic arts creators and friends, highlighting Latinx cartoonists, writers, animators, artists, and comic arts educators.
-It also features a lowrider exhibit with almost 100 vehicles on display.
+It also features a lowrider exhibit with over 130 vehicles on display.
 Her art has appeared in numerous group and solo exhibits and has been collected internationally.
-Her chapbook, Don't Ask Me debuted in March, 2019.
-Her publishing imprint, DocTeeRoh Studios launched the single issue The Sunkissed Lunatic and CALACAS #1: Modesto Stories, the first issue of a new anthology zine series in Fall, 2019.

-Dr. Rojas is the study guide author for Quince by Kadlecik, Steinkellner, and Steinkellner, and editor of the graphic biography, Días de Consuelo by Dave Ortega.
+Dr. Rojas is the study guide author for Monster Matador (2510 Press) and Quince (Fanbase Press) essayist for RIPPLE EFFECTS (Fanbase Press); cultural consultant for Starlite (Overcast), and editor of the graphic biography, Días de Consuelo (Radiator Comics).
 Her current scholarly project focuses on the intersection of Latinxs and graphic medicine (medically-related narratives in comics form).
-She is Modesto Junior College's first Professor of Ethnic Studies.

 Education